HabeJE/HabeJE/README.md

-Hello,
+Hello,\
-Below is a variety of programs and scripts made in C++ and Python.
+Below is a variety of programs and scripts made in C++ and Python.\
-Currently learning Java and SQL.
+Currently learning Java and SQL.\
-Looking to advance my knowledge and skills through internships.
+Looking to advance my knowledge and skills as an intern.

 <!--
 **HabeJE/HabeJE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.